Skip to main content

 Hash Generation

-Each payout user receives a unique SHA256 HMAC hash based on their email address.
+Each payout user receives a unique hash.
 This hash:

 • Can be used to retrieve payout information